Tech Made Simple

 Newly downloaded programs often try to weasel their way into your Startup menu (Windows) or Login Items (Mac).
 If you didn't uncheck the box for that permission, you could have dozens of unnecessary programs vying to be ready and running as soon as your computer boots up (as if that's happening any time soon).

-“The most common cause of a slow computer is too many startup programs,” says Aaron Schoeffler, computer repair doctor at LaptopMD.
-“90 percent of programs want that permission to start when your computer starts so that you’ll use them, and that can result in a boot time of five to ten minutes.
-When it finally does start, a ton of programs are already running in the background and if you’re not using a newer computer, that can slow it down.”
+“The most common cause of a slow computer is too many startup programs,” says Aaron Schoeffler, former COO of LaptopMD.
+“90 percent of programs want that permission to start when your computer starts so that you’ll use them.
+When it finally does start, a ton of programs are already running in the background, and if you’re not using a newer computer, that can slow it down.”

-While some programs – such as antivirus and firewall software - should be allowed to run from startup, others – such as iTunes or Microsoft Office – could quite easily stay closed until you actually need to access a file from their digital depths.
+While some programs—such as antivirus and firewall software—should be allowed to run from startup, others—such as Microsoft Office—could quite easily stay closed until you actually need to access a file from their digital depths.

 Fix it

-Windows 8 and 10: Windows key + X / Task Manager / Startup tab, then right-click on the programs you want to remove and select Disable.
+Windows 10: Press the Windows key + X > Task Manager > Startup tab, then right-click on the programs you want to remove and select "Disable."

 2. Your hard drive is failing